SnowflakePowered/chd-rs/README.md

 * CD FLAC (`CHD_CODEC_CD_FLAC`)

 #### AVHuff support
-⚠️*AVHuff support is a work in progress and likely incorrect as of 0.0.4* ⚠️
+⚠️*AVHuff support is a work in progress and likely incorrect as of 0.0.5* ⚠️

 Experimental, and probably incorrect [AV Huffman (AVHU)](https://github.com/SnowflakePowered/chd-rs/blob/master/chd-rs/src/compression/avhuff.rs) support can be enabled with the `avhuff` feature. **Do not rely on its correctness as of 0.0.4**.
 The implementation of the AVHU codec will be verified and cleaned up before the 0.1 release.

+#### Codecs and Huffman API
+By default, the codecs and static Huffman implementations are not exposed as part of the public API, but can be enabled with the `codec_api` and `huffman_api` features respectively.

 ## `libchdr` API (WIP)
-⚠️*The C API is incomplete and heavily work in progress as of 0.0.4.* ⚠️
+⚠️*The C API is incomplete and heavily work in progress as of 0.0.5.* ⚠️

 chd-rs provides a C API compatible with [chd.h](https://github.com/rtissera/libchdr/blob/6eeb6abc4adc094d489c8ba8cafdcff9ff61251b/include/libchdr/chd.h).
 It makes no guarantees of ABI compatibility, and if your project links dynamically with libchdr, the output library will not work.
 However, chd-rs provides